gensparkweeks/RealMadridFC/README.md

 * This Backend also contains a ***unit test*** nodule.

 #### MySQL
-We use MySQL as a `database relational model` to store data
+We use MySQL as a `relational database model` to store data
 * This is the ***diagram*** of our realmadrid MySQL database:
 ![RM-Banner](/assets/mysql.png "realmadrid MySQL diagram")